Ellen DeGeneres: ‘I Wish I Had Come Out Sooner’

 She recently reflected on the episode on The Today Show and her experience of coming out.

 “I was anticipating it being a charged episode, which it was, because it was making a big decision to come out, and to be honest and to stop hiding something that I had kept secret for so long.
 I wish I would have done it sooner.
-I wish I hadn’t waited so long,” she revealed.
+I wish I hadn’t waited so long.”

 Ellen DeGeneres has also reflected on questions she fielded about whether or not America was ready for her to come out, but said that since she was one of the first TV personalities to come out, she doesn’t think she would have ever been ready and had to simply take a leap of faith.